MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

 Using Dynamics 365 Project Operations for resource/non-stocked scenarios requires a set of dual-write maps to be running in the environment.

-## Prerequisite apps on Dataverse environment (install in given order):
+## Prerequisites

+The following apps are required on the Dataverse environment.
+These must be installed in the following order:
-- Dual-write Application Core Solutions
+1. Dual-write Application Core Solutions
-- Dual-write Asset Management Solutions
+2. Dual-write Asset Management Solutions
-- Dual Write Finance and Extended Solutions
+3. Dual Write Finance and Extended Solutions
-- Dual-write Human Resources solution
+4. Dual-write Human Resources solution
-- Dual Write Supply Chain Extended Solution
+5. Dual Write Supply Chain Extended Solution

-The following maps are required prerequisites for the Project Operations solution.
+The following maps are required for the Project Operations solution.
 Make sure to run the maps listed in the following table and any related table maps in your environment.

 | Table map | Initial sync |
 | --- | --- |